3 Best Ways to Securely Wipe Disk in Linux

 The wiping process is successfully finished when dd reports “No space left on device” and returns control.

-Wiping disk in Linux using dd command
+Erasing disk using dd command on Linux.

 Let’s break down the syntax:

-• if – The input file, we’ve used /dev/urandom to produce random data.
+• ifย โ€“ The input file weโ€™ve used, “/dev/urandom,” to produce random data.

-• of – The output file, in that case – our disk.
+• of โ€“ The output file, in that case – our “/dev/sda” disk.

 In addition, similar to the above approach, the command below will overwrite the entire disk with strings of zeros rather than producing random data.

-sudo dd if=/dev/zero of=/dev/sdb bs=4096 status=progressCode language: JavaScript (javascript)
+sudo dd if=/dev/zero of=/dev/sdb bs=1M status=progressCode language: Bash (bash)

 Conclusion

-This guide shows you how to securely and reliably delete data from your hard disk using three basic Linux tools: shred, wipe, and dd.
+This guide shows you how to securely and reliably delete data from your hard disk using three Linux tools: shred, wipe, and dd.
 Whichever method you choose, you can be sure that the information you remove will be nearly impossible to recover.

 Bobby Borisov